 Ultimate right-of-way shall be provided per the schedule in Table MBL-1 "Street Network and Classification and Improvements".
+(Policy A-2.2.)

 Conduct a detailed assessment of the needs for future roadway widths, sidewalk widths, bike lanes and right-of-way to accommodate public utilities.
 Conduct a review of existing public right-of-way widths and ultimate right-of-way requirements to determine if the required widths are sufficient or if excess right-of-way is required to provide the basis for updating Table MBL-1.
-[Complete by 2021]
+[Complete by 2022]

-Maintain the existing vehicular laneage and character of SR A1A.
+Maintain the existing number of vehicular lanes and character of SR A1A.
 Oppose the widening of SR A1A for the purpose of enhancing vehicular flow.

 (Policy A-7.1 Carried Forward)

-Maintain the existing vehicular laneage and character of Lowson Boulevard.
+Maintain the existing number of vehicular lanes and character of Lowson Boulevard.
 Oppose the widening of Lowson Boulevard for the purpose of enhancing vehicular flow and prohibit obstacles from free-flow movement such as lane reductions or traffic calming.